5 steps to understand distracted driving

 - In 2016, there were 562 nonoccupants (pedestrians, bicyclists, and others) killed in distraction-affected crashes

 Notice that teen drivers are the largest proportion of drivers who were distracted at the time of fatal crashes.
 However, a recent Arity survey shows that millennials are significantly less likely than the general population to say that “I never multi-task while driving” (48% vs 57%).
-What does this say about that demographic?
-With National Teen Driver Safety Week approaching at the end this month, it’s important to fuel this age range with the danger that distracted driving imposes on them.
+What does this say about this generation?
+With National Teen Driver Safety Week approaching, it’s important to inform teenagers about the danger of different types of distracted driving.

 Here at Arity, we used our own data to compare the rate of smartphone penetration in the US, with distracted driving activity of telematics users and industry losses.
 Our research goes a step further to demonstrate that this problem is only getting worse.
 The percentage of losses attributed to distraction over the last several years has tripled, costing the industry an estimated $9 billion annually.

-The insurance industry has taken a multi-pronged approach to reduce distracted driving.
-In addition to high-profile campaigns designed to raise general awareness of distracted driving, such as AT&T’s #ItCanWait initiative, distracted driving solutions have been developed by insurance providers, OEMs and sharing economy and telecommunications companies.
+The insurance industry has taken a multi-pronged approach to reduce different types of distracted driving.
+In addition to high-profile campaigns designed to raise awareness around distracted driving — AT&T’s #ItCanWait initiative — distracted driving solutions have been developed by insurance providers, OEMs, and sharing economy and telecommunications companies.

 As these solutions get closer to reality, there are a few core elements to consider.
 Here is a five-step process for the creation of a superior recipe for distracted driving detection: